grmontpetit/cluster-sandbox/README.md

 ## Usage

-Simply invoke `docker-compose -f docker-compose.yml up` to start the cluster and wait for the cluster to come up:
+Simply invoke `docker-compose up` to start the cluster and wait for the cluster to come up:

 ![Alt Text](images/docker-compose1.gif)